There’s No Such Thing as a Pain-Free or Easy Sobriety

 And when we stop drinking alcohol, all that pain comes flooding back into the foreground with an intensity that honestly feels unbearable.

-It’s around this point that we start to question what we’re doing.
+Around this point, we start to question what we’re doing.

 “Is this all there is?”